ChrisEssery/group-project/Portfolio/UX_Design.md

 </div>

 The images below show the ideas matrix we used to generate ideas for the application.
-As you can see, types of games are in the rows and types of real-world issues are in the columns.
-This creates a matrix where the remaining cells within the matrix should be populated with a particular game to solve a particular world problem.
+As you can see, different types of games are in the rows and different types of real-world issues are in the columns.
+This creates a matrix where the remaining cells within the matrix are left to be populated with a particular game designed to solve a particular world problem.

 [![ideas1.png](https://i.postimg.cc/TwvNhtdg/ideas1.png)](https://postimg.cc/WDSwH6J1)

 As you can see, the rows are populated with different types of games.
 These include 'unforgiving games' 'card games' 'guessing games' and 'educational games'.
-Along the columns there are different real-world issues such as 'political issues' 'mental health issues' and 'learning english'.
+And along the columns you can see that there are different real-world issues such as 'political issues' 'mental health issues' and 'learning english'.

 [![ideas.png](https://i.postimg.cc/GtcMx9sp/ideas.png)](https://postimg.cc/MMFbW65k)

 After some deliberation our team decided that we would develop a product designed to help older adults socialise through the medium of online games.
-This, we felt, was a very relevant issue in society - one each of us had personal experience of with grandparents - and it was an issue which could be addressed through serious play.
-As mentioned the [Background](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Background.md) section of the report, this concept was essential for shaping our understanding of the product - what it would look like and how it would work.
-So, we kept in mind the concept of serious play, and in particular, Zimmerman's category of 'game play' to help inform our decisions around the product design.
+This, we felt, was a relevant issue in society - one each of us had personal experience of - that could be addressed through serious play.
+As mentioned in the [Background](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Background.md) section of the report, this concept was essential for shaping our understanding of the product.
+That is, what the product would look like and how it would work.
+So, we kept in mind the concept of serious play, and in particular, Zimmerman's category of 'game play' to help inform our decisions around this stage of the product design.
 As we discussed in the subsection on [psychology of playing games](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Background.md#the-psychology-of-playing-games), there were several questions we had to ask during this ideation phase.
 For instance, we had to ask ourselves: does our app have a clear goal?
 Is this goal apparent up front to the user, or is it something they have discover through using our platform?
 Will our application raise awareness of an issue?
 And if it does, will this be explicit or implicit in the product?
-These were all important questions when considering how to design our application.
+These were all important pertinent questions when considering how to design our application.

 We decided that our product would aim to promote behaviour change with respect to socialising online.
-This, we felt, would serve to address the issues of loneliness and isolation.
+This, we decided, would serve to address the issues of loneliness and isolation.
 We also wanted to design the product to facilitate brain training through challenging games.
-In addition, having researched the [extrinsic and intrinsic motivations](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Background.md#extrinsic-vs-intrinsic-motivations) that drive game play, we knew that the users would have extrinsic motivations in the form of leaderboards, winning and social contact which would then, over time, turn into intrinsic motivation in the form of enjoyment, purpose, growth and curiosity.
-It was, therefore, important for us to bear these motivations in mind when designing the UI.
-To find an alignment between intrinsic and extrinsic motivations, and integrate features capable of eliciting both of these motivations.
+In addition, having researched the [extrinsic and intrinsic motivations](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Background.md#extrinsic-vs-intrinsic-motivations) that drive game play, we knew that the users would have extrinsic motivations in the form of leaderboards, winning games, and social contact, and that these motivations would, over time, turn into intrinsic motivation in the form of enjoyment, purpose, growth and curiosity.
+It was, therefore, important for us to bear both of these motivations in mind when designing the UI.
+To find an alignment between intrinsic and extrinsic motivations, and integrate features capable of eliciting them both, was of great importance.

 Overall, this design and ideation phase was an excellent way to bounce around ideas and hone in on a limited range of games our SPA could deploy.
 But it required refinement.
 In particular, we needed to improve and enhance the UX.
 So, we moved on to produce a paper prototype, prototype video, UI wireframe and an updated UI wireframe.
 With these insights, we can now go on to explain the evolution of the app's UI design.
 This evolution, naturally, changed over time with a total of four separate versions.